irlcode/cost_of_crime/README.md

-# Data for `Cost of Crime in Russia: compensating variation approach'
+# Data for Cost of crime in Russia: a compensating variation approach

 ## Installation